 Sound the alarm: I’ve got my iPhone or it’s never failed on me yet.

 5. CAN WE REQUEST SPECIFIC PHOTOS WE WOULD LIKE?

 Try not to come up with a massive list of shots though.
-Instead, work with your photographer, listen to their suggestions (they are the experts) and remember whilst the idea of 30 group shots sounds totally do-able in 30 minutes, the reality is very different.
+Instead, work with your photographer, listen to their suggestions (they are the experts), and remember whilst the idea of 30 group shots sounds totally doable in 30 minutes, the reality is very different.
 You will get bored, it will take much longer than you think and you will wish you were enjoying your day with your family & friends.

 What a good wedding photographer should say: They will listen to all your requests and guide you in the best way to incorporate them into your day.
-They may suggest against some of the shots or suggest that you have too many for them time you are planning to allow.
+They may suggest against some of the shots or suggest that you have too many for the time you are planning to allow.
 This shows their experience and it really is worth taking their advice on this.

 Sound the alarm: If they don’t do requests or refuse to entertain your ideas.

 This is something you hope you will never need to rely on but will give you peace of mind.
 Many venues will require your photographer have public liability insurance.
 As an example, National Trust Wedding venues will generally require your photographer to have public liability insurance up to two million pounds.
 Before you meet, just check with your wedding venue if they need to see the photographer’s insurance.